Liver Cancer Treatment Information

 The other types of liver cancer include:

-Accounting for approximately 75% of all cases, hepatocellular carcinoma is the most common liver cancer.
-Individuals with chronic liver disease and those who drink excessive amounts of alcoholic beverages are most at risk for this cancer, which develops in the hepatocytes, the main functional cells of the liver that carry out a wide range of metabolic, endocrine and secretory functions.
+Accounting for approximately 75% of all cases, hepatocellular carcinoma is the primary type of liver cancer.
+Individuals with chronic liver disease and those who drink excessive amounts of alcoholic beverages are most at risk for this cancer, which starts in the liver—or, more specifically, in the hepatocytes, the main functional cells of the liver that carry out a wide range of metabolic, endocrine and secretory functions.
 Hepatocellular carcinoma can begin as a single tumor that grows or as a series of small cancer nodules that form throughout the liver.

 More commonly referred to as bile duct cancer, this type of liver cancer accounts for around 10% of cases.
 The bile ducts are thin tubes that carry a digestive fluid called bile from the liver through the pancreas and into the small intestine.
 There, the bile breaks down fats into fatty acids to help food move through the digestive tract.
 Cancer cells can grow in the bile ducts within the liver (less common) and outside the liver (more common).